Cezerye | Turkish Carrot and Walnut Bars

 carrot and nuts dessert sprinkled with coconut

-The carrots found in Turkey are reddish pink to purple in color and are very sweet.
-This dessert needs just few ingredients and tastes very creamy and delicious.
-Cezerye is entirely Dairy free and is a great Vegan Dessert.
-One more great option for Vegan dessert that is very easy to make is this Moroccan Stuffed Dates.
+The carrots found in Turkey are reddish pink to purple and are very sweet.
+This dessert needs just a few ingredients and tastes very creamy and delicious.
+Cezerye is entirely Dairy-free and is a great Vegan Dessert.
+One more great option for Vegan dessert that is very easy to make is Moroccan Stuffed Dates.

 Cezerye slices in a plate garnished with coconut and nuts